Timber and limestone

 Before refrigeration, surplus stock was disposed of in boiling-down and meat-preserving works at Pleasant Point, Washdyke and Milford.
 The South Canterbury Refrigerating Company, formed in 1883, built a freezing works near Timaru in 1885.
 In January 1886 its first cargo of frozen meat was sent directly from Timaru to the United Kingdom.

 The works were rebuilt in the 1890s, reopening as the Smithfield Works in 1898.
 In 1904, the Christchurch-based Canterbury Frozen Meat Company built a second South Canterbury works at Pareora.

 In the 19th century New Zealand flax was cut and milled at Waimate, Winchester and Fairlie, but the last significant shipment of flax fibre left in 1906.

 During the Second World War a linen flax industry was established as a wartime measure.
 Four factories were supplied from more than 3,000 hectares.
-But by the late 1950s fewer than 300 hectares were being planted in linen flax.
+By the late 1950s, less than 300 hectares was being planted in linen flax.
 The lifting of protective tariffs and competition from synthetic fibres reduced demand.
 The last factory, in Geraldine, closed in the late 1970s.

 Temuka became an important centre of clay-based industries when the Canterbury Pipe and Tile Company began production in 1874.
-During the First World War, the production of insulators began.
+Production of insulators began during the First World War.
 In the 1930s the industry moved into homewares, for which the town is still known.